Radial Rashba spin-orbit fields in commensurate twisted transition-metal dichalcogenide bilayers: WT e

 As the monolayer of 1T'-WTe$_2$ is inversion-symmetric\cite{xu2018electrically}, we instead use the 1T$_d$ phase to illustrate the monolayer properties (see Fig.~\ref{Fig:WTe} (a)-(c)).
 Monolayer 1T$_d$-WTe$_2$ has a vertical mirror plane and will hence not support a radial in-plane spin texture.
 Our calculations show that its spin texture close to the Fermi level is roughly tangential around $\Gamma$ and approximately uniform in the nearby pockets (see Fig.~\ref{Fig:WTe} (c)).

 Moving along to the twisted bilayer, we used one supercell with a twist angle of $\Theta=31.14^\circ$ and a small strain of $\epsilon<0.1\%$ (see Fig.~\ref{Fig:WTe} (d)).
-Our DFT calculations find multiple bands close to the Fermi level at $\Gamma$.
+Our DFT calculations find multiple bands close to the Fermi level at $\Gamma$ {(Fig.~\ref{Fig:WTe}~(e))}.
 When analyzing the spin-orbit fields of these bands, they are all symmetrical around the $\mathbf{k_1}$-axis, which is defined by the twist angle between the layers (dotted lines in Fig.~\ref{Fig:WTe} (f)).
 This is the consequence of the in-plane 180$^\circ$ rotation symmetry.
 As for the in-plane spin textures, a variety of different forms emerge.
-Some are approximately uniform, others are a mixture of uniform and radial spin textures, and some are a Dresselhaus-like form.
+Some are approximately uniform, others are a mixture of uniform and radial spin textures, and some are a Dresselhaus-like (radial tangential) form.
+The emergence of a radial tangential spin texture due to a lack of C$_3$ symmetry has been predicted in Ref.~\cite{deSousa2025:radialRashba}.
 Analytical description of the spin textures is beyond the simple model that we used for 2H structures.